al3v/Amazon-Linux-on-VMware-Workstation/README.md

 3. Click on Workstation --> File --> Open and point it to the downloaded ova file.

 ### 2. Create a Seed ISO to Change the Password

+We need the `seed.iso` because Amazon Linux is set up to use SSH keys for login by default, which means you can’t log in with a password right away.
+By adding a user-data file inside the seed.iso, we can change this during the boot process—letting us set a password and enable password-based login, making it easier to access the system without needing SSH keys.

 I have done these steps on Ubuntu 22:
 #### a.
 Create `meta-data` and `user-data` Files: